MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/dom-explorer.md

 As you experiment with different layout and style changes in the **DOM Explorer**, it's easy to lose track of everything you changed.
 The **Changes** tab shows a list of all the changes you've made to the DOM structure and CSS styles in your current session with the **DOM Explorer**.
 Original and current values are shown with different highlight colors.

 If you decide you don't like one of the changes, right-click it and select **Revert item** to reverse that change.
-If you'd like to copy the style to paste into your source files, use **Copy** to copy a single style or **Copy All** to copy all the changed styles in the list.
+If you'd like to copy the style to paste into your source files, use **Copy** to copy a single style or **Copy all** to copy all the changed styles in the list.

 ![Changes tab](./media/Edge_DOMExplorer_changes.png)

-**Note**  The **Changes** tab will clear if you close the F12 developer tools, but the changes you made with DOM Explorer persist until you refresh the webpage.
+> The **Changes** tab will clear if you close the F12 developer tools, but the changes you made with DOM Explorer persist until you refresh the webpage.
 For example, you can change the width of an element, close the F12 tools, reopen them, and the element remains at its new width while the Changes tab shows no changes.

 ### Pseudo state

 In the upper-right corner of the **Styles** and **Computed** tabs is an icon resembling **a:**.
-That's called the "pseudo-class toggle."
-When turned on, check boxes are shown for the common **:hover** and **:visited** pseudo classes.
+That's called the "pseudo-state toggle."
+When turned on, check boxes are shown for the common **:active**, **:focus**, **:hover**, and **:visited** pseudo classes.
 Checking one of those boxes restyles the element as if that pseudo class is active.

 ![Changes tab](./media/Edge_DOMExplorer_pseudostate.PNG)